$R^3_{\lambda}$ inspired black holes: Physical consequences and conclusion

 It is important to note that in the considered case the energy of radiation exceeds the energy of the consumed particle.
-The possible scenario is that the energy will be radiated in one or two quanta and the resulting object will end with $M<M_0$, it will have no horizons and stops being a black hole.
-Then it will be moving through the space as an extremely dense lump of matter and collect additional mass until it reaches mass $M_0$ and becomes mBH again.
+The possible scenario is that the energy will be radiated in one or two quanta and the resulting object will end with $M<M_0$, it will have no horizons and stops being a black hole \footnote{Gravitational solitons without horizons have been called G-lumps in \cite{rev3, rev7, rev11,rev12}{}.}.
+Then it will be moving through the space as an extremely dense lump of matter and collect additional mass until it reaches the mass $M_0$ and becomes mBH again.

 Such object, let us name it \textit{gravimond}, lives in cycles: first it is a mBH with mass $M_0$.
 Then, after it absorbs a particle its radiation is reignited as $M>M_0$.
 Shortly after it stops being a black hole, since so much energy has been radiated that $M<M_0$, it becomes an extremely dense object (almost a black hole), which needs to capture additional mass to become mBH again.
 The period of these cycles is unknown and largely depends on the location of such object (how often does it get to interact with other matter).